Finite-Sample Properties of Model Specification Tests for Multivariate Dynamic Regression Models: Simulation Experiments

 \subsection{Simulation Design}

-In asset pricing models, it is typically assumed that each portfolio $i$ is exposed to the same set of factors.
-Classic examples include the multifactor models of \citeapos{fama1993crf}{fama1993crf,fama2015ffa} and the arbitrage pricing theory of \citetapos{ross1976atc}.
-In the simulation experiments, we consider a multiple-equation regression model with regressors common across all equations:
+In our simulation, we focus on the case in which the regressors are common across all equations, as discussed in Remark~\ref{remark:1}.
+This specification is particularly relevant for asset pricing models, where each portfolio equation is typically assumed to depend on the same set of risk factors.
+Prominent examples include the multifactor models of \citeapos{fama1993crf}{fama1993crf,fama2015ffa} and the arbitrage pricing theory of \citetapos{ross1976atc}.
+Motivated by this setting, we consider a multiple-equation regression model in which the regressors are common across all equations: